 Probiotics are another supplement to consider - these help improve digestion and gut health and the benefits continue as long as you continue the probiotic.
 I recommend that you alternate between 2-3 quality supplements to give your body a range of different strains.

 Siberian Ginseng is a supplement that's safe for pregnancy and an option to consider for boosting energy.
 It may also help with insomia.

 Licorice is an adaptogenic herb that's nourishing to the adrenals.
-It is not safe for pregnancy, but you may consider if you're past pregnancy.
+It is

 Why Movement is Essential

 It's tough when you're already so tired, but it's almost guaranteed that your body will benefit and you'll feel better if you're getting some movement in your day.